-- In a similar Jane Austen example, Edmund Bertram of Mansfield Park spends some time shipping his future wife Fanny Price with Henry Crawford.
+- In a similar Jane Austen example, Edmund Bertram of Mansfield Park spends some time shipping his future wife (and cousin) Fanny Price with Henry Crawford.

 - Only In The Movies combines this with Playing Cyrano.
 Vanni, a bright but unattractive girl plays Cyrano for her close friend Jake, despite having a huge crush on him.
 Don't worry: he figures it out eventually.

 - In the Dragonriders of Pern novel The White Dragon, we find Masterharper Robinton has strong feelings for his gifted apprentice Menolly, even though he has done everything he can to foster a romantic attachment between her and Sebell.
 In a moment of weakness, he kisses her and finds, to his surprise, Menolly feels the same way, although the immense age difference (implied to be 40 years or more) makes a romantic involvement a non-starter.

 - In an L. M. Montgomery story "The Education of Betty", a man, having been the best man while his best friend marries his true love, then did his best for the widow and orphan.
 When the girl is grown up, he tries to pair her with a man his own age, and demands to know why she refused — whereupon she declares her love.
 Prior to that, his awareness had been limited to realizing that her mother was not so perfect after all, lacking her daughter's spirit.